stoicaviator/arch_metapackage_guide/README.md

     - [Hosted Repo Configuration](#hosted-repo-configuration)
     - [Hosted Repo Usage](#hosted-repo-usage)
 - [Meta-Packages](#meta-packages)
+  - [Meta-Package Template]
+  - [Create a Custom Install Meta-Package]
+  - [Use our Custom Meta-Package]
+  - [Modify our Custom Meta-Package]
+  - [Integrate AUR into our Custom Meta-Package]
 - [Recommendations](#recommendations)
+  - [Use Aurutils]
+  - [Host AUR Packages]
+  - [Use Git]
+  - [Consider Security]
 - [Conclusions](#conclusions)
 - [Bibliography](#bibliography)

 ## Basics
 ### Q1.
 What is a package?
-A package is a single compressed archive that contains all the information and files neccessary for the Arch Linux **pac**kage **man**ager (pacman) to install a specific application.
+A package is a single compressed archive that contains all the information and files neccessary for the Arch Linux **pac**kage **man**ager (pacman) to install a **single**, specific application.
 For example, the package for the default shell `bash` is a compressed archive containing all the information about `bash` as well as the `bash` executable, a host of configuration files and the manual pages.
 The idea is that any computer containing all the pre-requisites for a given application (dependencies, architecture, pacman, etc) could, with only the package compressed archive, install the complete application.
 This is true for a small, simple application with one executible file and no additional config files or data as well as for a complex application with a bunch of files like LibreOffice.

 You can identify package files easily because they have the `pkg.tar` extension (often compressed, adding a compression extension onto the end of that, for example `pkg.tar.gz`).
 Its important to note that all packages in Arch Linux are binary packages, meaning no source is downloaded or compiled when you install a package.
 For those who are just learning, you may think this statement is incorrect because you've installed packages that used git source, but if you read on you will see where that confusion comes from.
 All the files hosted on the official Arch Linux repos (core, community, etc) are packages.